Output Filter¶

 Important

-Overview of the Filter Operation¶
+Overview of the Filters Operation¶

 A general digital filter with input \(x[n]\) and output \(y[n]\) implements the following equation

 Where \(\{a_m\}_{m=1}^M\) is the set of feedback taps of the filter, and \(\{b_k\}_{k=0}^K\) is the set of feedforward taps.
-The number of feedback taps, \(M\), corresponds to the number of poles of the system; similarly, the maximum delay of the input \(x[n]\), \(K\), corresponds to the number of zeros of the system.
+The number of feedback taps, \(M\), corresponds to the number of poles of the system; similarly, the number of feedforward taps is \(K+1\), which corresponds to the number of zeros of the system \(K\).

 In our case, \(x[n]\) and \(y[n]\) are the waveform and the output of the OPX, respectively, at timestamp n